ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 #### Privacy for potential victims against the use of security measures for further surveillance

 The DULT protocol must consider the threat vector of an attacker with access to a victim's tag-associated account.
 In one study of how intimate partners misuse technology [Freed et al, 2018](https://dl.acm.org/doi/pdf/10.1145/3173574.3174241), 72% of survivors reported being forced or coerced to share passwords with an abuser.
 41% reported that a cohabiting abuser "went through" their device while they were not looking, allowing the abuser to obtain saved account passwords in many cases.
 67% reported that an abuser was able to "hack" into their accounts remotely.
-To prevent use of a victim's own tag as a means of surveillance, the protocol should minimize information accessible through a user's tag-linked account.
+To prevent use of a victim's own tag as a means of surveillance, the protocol should minimize information that can be accessed from a web interface associated with a user's tag-linked account.

 #### Privacy for unassociated tag owners